-Owner Jay Kumar hails originally from Bangalore and describes his cooking as “international Indian”, fusing elements from both South India and Europe.
-His new hangout (they moved two doors down on St Johanns Vorstadt to the Ackermannshof) is resolutely modern and self-consciously trendy with pared-down décor, bright orange/coral/yellow colours, taste-packed food and a good buzz of happy punters.
-At lunch it’s all about simplicity and speed, with meat, fish and veggie options (menus from CHF24 to 29 with small starter and dessert bookending the main dish).
+Irrepressible owner Jay Kumar hails originally from Bangalore and describes his cooking as “international Indian”, fusing elements from both South India and Europe.
+His newest hangout, after two addresses on St Johanns Vorstadt and then the Milchhüsli on Missionstrasse, is on St Johanns-Ring, where he’s serving his customary taste-packed food to an international crowd of happy punters.
+At lunch it’s all about simplicity, speed and economy, with meat, fish and veggie options (menus from CHF24 to 29 with small starter and dessert bookending the main dish).
 Evenings are more leisurely with a bit more choice.
 Jay believes that wines from the more aromatic spectrum work well with Indian food and offers interesting options to prove his point (a white Rioja from Spain, a red Garnatxa/Syrah blend from Priorat), including some by the glass.